You'll find hundreds of waste disposal and recycling facilities for waterway users along our canals and rivers.

 The bins will have large stickers applied to show what sort of waste should go in each one.

-As you know, there are separate recycling facilities at many of our sites, but this legislation will ensure that every site throughout England will offer the same provision.
+This legislation will ensure that every site throughout England will now offer the same provision.

 Like all organisations, we'll face financial penalties for waste that is not correctly separated.
 It's important that as much rubbish as possible goes in the right bin, so we really do need your help.
 It's vital that we all work together to keep these waste costs as low as possible, to ensure money doesn’t have to be diverted from the work to maintain our canals and rivers.